Skip to content

 }

-Add the following code AFTER the container is built (after the line $container = $containerBuilder->build();):
+Open config/bootstrap.php and add the following code after the container is built (after $container = $containerBuilder->build();):

 global $translator;